Clergy & Staff

 Cantor Emeritus Sheri Blum

-Cantor Sheri Blum retired in June 2020 after 26 years at Congregation B’nai Israel, where she ensured that music plays a central role in both the religious and community life.
+Cantor Sheri Blum retired in June 2020 after 26 years at Congregation B’nai Israel, where she ensured that music plays a central role in temple life.

 “Music is very powerful,” she said.
 “When we hear the special melodies of each holiday, it makes us feel that the holiday is here.
 It inspires us.
 Music is an integral part of our worship services.”

-Cantor Blum arrived at B’nai Israel in the summer of 1994.
-She would go on to prepared more than 1,300 B’nai Mitzvah students, lead a dynamic music program that included our Junior Choir and Adult Choir, and teach weekly in our preschool.
+Cantor Blum, who arrived at B’nai Israel in the summer of 1994, would go on to prepare more than 1,300 Bet Mitzvah students, lead a dynamic music program that included our Junior Choir and Adult Choir, and teach weekly in our preschool.

 Cantor Blum was ordained from the Hebrew Union College-School of Sacred Music in 1982.
 She served as student cantor for four years at the Union Reform Temple in Freeport, N.Y., and then became the full-time Cantor at Temple Emanuel in Worcester, Mass., for 12 years, before joining B’nai Israel.